On the consistency of ZF with an elementary embedding from $V_{\lambda+2}$ into $V_{\lambda+2}$

-where $M_1$ is the minimal iterable proper class fine structural mouse with 1 Woodin cardinal and $\Sigma$ an appropriate fragment of its iteration strategy.
-Actually aside from some small extra details with Los' theorem without full $\AC$ (which however are as in \cite{woodin_sem2}), and the necessity of proving iterability, things are simpler here than for $M_1[\Sigma]$.
-The main calculations are so analogous, that the reader familiar with Woodin's analysis of $M_1[\Sigma]$ (see \cite{HOD_as_core_model}) and possibly some of Woodin's arguments in \cite{woodin_sem2} and/or the analysis of Silver indiscernibles in \cite{Theta_Woodin_in_HOD} or \cite{vm1}, may now wish to use the hint just mentioned and try working through the proof independently, at least assuming the iterability just mentioned, and maybe that $V_{\lambda+1}^\#$ exists.
+where $M_1$ is the minimal iterable proper class fine structural mouse with 1 Woodin cardinal $\delta$ and $\Sigma$ an appropriate fragment of its iteration strategy.
+Moreover, under that analogy, $V_{\lambda+2}^{\Lll[k_{0\om}]}=V_{\lambda+2}^{\Lll}$ corresponds reasonably to $V_\delta^{M_1[\Sigma]}=V_\delta^{M_1}$.
+(A key fact about $M_1[\Sigma]$ is that, indeed, $V_\delta^{M_1[\Sigma]}=V_\delta^{M_1}$ (assuming $\Sigma$ is chosen appropriately).)
+Actually aside from some small extra details with \L o\'{s}'s Theorem without full $\AC$ (which however are as in \cite{woodin_sem2}), and the necessity of proving iterability, things are simpler here than for $M_1[\Sigma]$.
+The reader familiar with Woodin's analysis of $M_1[\Sigma]$ (see \cite{HOD_as_core_model}) and possibly some of Woodin's arguments in \cite{woodin_sem2} and/or the analysis of Silver indiscernibles in \cite{Theta_Woodin_in_HOD} or \cite{vm1}, may now wish to use the hint just mentioned to try to work through the proof independently, maybe assuming the iterability just mentioned and the existence of $V_{\lambda+1}^{\#}$.

 There are, however, a couple of points where some details of the implementation are not quite standard, as far as the author is aware.
-One is that the proof of iterability we will give combines two techniques in a way that might be new, although this is anyway unnecessary in the case that $\ZFC$ holds in $V$, by Woodin's iterability results under $\ZFC$.\footnote{ See \cite[Lemma 21]{woodin_sem2}; the proof seems to make at least some use of $\DC$.
-We haven't tried to adapt the methods there directly; we give a somewhat different proof of iterability here.} Another is that in the $M_1[\Sigma]$ context, towards the end of the calculation, one forms the hull $H=\Hull^{M_\infty[\Lambda]}(\rg(i_{M_1\infty}))$ and shows that $H\inter M_\infty=\rg(i_{M_1\infty})$, and hence that $M_1[\Sigma]$ is the transitive collapse.
+One is that the proof of iterability we will give combines two techniques in a way that might be new, although this is anyway unnecessary in the case that $\ZFC$ holds in $V$, by Woodin's iterability results under $\ZFC$.\footnote{ See Lemma 21 of \cite{woodin_sem2}; the proof seems to make at least some use of $\DC$.
+We haven't tried to adapt the methods there directly; we give a somewhat different proof of iterability here.} Another is that in the $M_1[\Sigma]$ context, towards the end of the calculation, one forms the hull $H=\Hull^{M_\infty[\Lambda]}(\rg(i_{M_1\infty}))$ and shows that $H\cap M_\infty=\rg(i_{M_1\infty})$, and hence that $M_1[\Sigma]$ is the transitive collapse.
 In the mouse case, it is immediate that $H\elem M_\infty[\Lambda]$.
 But in our case the analogue seems to require a little more thought.

 And of course, a formally new feature is that $\lambda$ is allowed be an arbitrary even ordinal (and we only assume $\ZF$).
-But modulo \cite{cumulative_periodicity} (see Remark \ref{rem:standard_extension}), the argument in the even successor case is virtually identical to the limit case.
+But modulo \cite{cumulative_periodicity_pub_online_first} (see Remark \ref{rem:standard_extension}), the argument in the even successor case is virtually identical to the limit case.